Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments

 \subsection{Non-integrability and signatures of chaos}

-The geodesics of Kerr BHs possess four constants of motion, namely the energy, the azimuthal angular momentum, the Carter constant and the four-velocity of the test particle.
-Thus, the system of equations is Liouville-integrable and does not present chaotic features \cite{Contopoulos_book}.
+The geodesics of massive test-particles around Kerr BHs possess four constants of motion, namely the energy, the azimuthal angular momentum, the Carter constant and the four-velocity of the particle.
+Thus, the system of equations is (Liouville-)integrable and does not present chaotic features \cite{Contopoulos_book}.
 Since the Carter symmetry is very fragile it may not exist when the multipolar structure of spacetime has been significantly deformed (see however Ref. \cite{Kocherlakota:2025cwq}).
-The absence of a Carter symmetry, or in general any other (higher-rank) Killing tensor of spacetime, leads to the non-integrability of geodesics, since the radial and polar sectors of the geodesics are not separable, but rather form a second-order, coupled dynamical system.
-Some cases, where the Carter constant ceases to exist, are discussed in the Introduction.
+The absence of a Carter symmetry, or in general any other (higher-rank) Killing tensor field, leads to the non-integrability of geodesics; the radial and polar sectors of the geodesics are not separable, but rather form a second-order, coupled dynamical system.
+Some cases, where the Carter constant ceases to exist, have been discussed in the Introduction.
 The absence of a fourth constant of motion inevitably leads to non-integrability, which allows for chaotic effects \cite{Contopoulos_book}.
 Full-blown chaos is extremely rare, if not completely absent, at least in astrophysical EMRIs.
 The underlying effects of non-integrability, though, can manifest themselves indirectly in the phase space of orbits and in particular close to orbital resonances.
-Transient orbital resonances already affect EMRI evolution, even in Kerr where they are integrable \cite{Berry:2016bit,Speri:2021psr,Lynch:2024ohd,Levati:2025ybi}, and introduce significant dephasing effects.
+Transient orbital resonances already affect EMRI evolution, even in Kerr, where geodesics are integrable \cite{Berry:2016bit,Speri:2021psr,Lynch:2024ohd,Levati:2025ybi}, and introduce significant dephasing effects.
 Non-integrable EMRIs are very likely to amplify these dephasing effects and can introduce even stronger, clear-cut phenomenology of indirect chaos \cite{Apostolatos:2009vu,Lukes-Gerakopoulos:2010ipp,Destounis:2021mqv}.